 For a man, nothing good can come out of going shopping with a woman for anything related to colour.
-This is especially true where paints and home furnishings are concerned and as most men knows, in this department, we are rarely correct.
+This is especially true where paints and home furnishings are concerned and as most men know, in this department, we are rarely correct.

 The female species amongst us seem to understand colour in ways that us mere men can only imagine.
 Trying to describe to a woman how that greeny-blue would look great with the curtains would often be met with tuts, or ‘you mean aqua” or probably the most common response “oh, you haven’t got a clue”, to which we often let them get on with it to keep the peace.

 Being with a woman while she is choosing the correct colour paint or dress or shoes is like watching an astronomer pinpointing the correct star out of the billions at his disposal.